Please click the links below to find out more information our careers of the day.

 We aim to regularly update our list of all the upcoming Post-16 provider open evenings and events, so that students and parents/carers alike can make decisions about courses being taken at Outwood Academy Acklam, and beyond.
-If you are a college provider and we have missed a date, please email Mrs Watson, who leads our Careers and Post-16 provision, or Mr Roberts.
+If you are a college provider and we have missed a date, please email Mr Chapman.

-Each month, we are grateful for our partner Post-16 Colleges and Apprenticeship providers, who supervise stands during one lunchtime on a Friday, to promote choices beyond GCSE, answer questions and inspire our student for their next steps.
-For parents, the timetable is below, if you want your son/daughter to pick up particular information.
+Each week, we are grateful for our partner Post-16 Colleges and Apprenticeship providers, who supervise stands during one lunchtime on a Friday, to promote choices beyond GCSE, answer questions and inspire our student for their next steps.

 We are currently looking to make contact with former students to support our current students with their career planning and act as ‘Career Champions’ at various events and sessions we hold throughout the academic year.
 We are also keen to promote around the academy example of careers alumni of Acklam have moved into, with photographs and biographies.
 If you are a former student and would like to become involved with the Academy as a ‘Career Champion’, or share info for display, please contact us via this email address: firstname.lastname@example.org